-FOR 4126 Biology Silviculture and Management of Broadleaves 2 Credits Species distribution, natural variation, provenance.
+Biology Silviculture and Management of Broadleaves 2 Credits FOR 4126 Species distribution, natural variation, provenance.
 Biology and ecology.
-Tree Improvement.
-Nutrition and silviculture.
-Wood properties.
-Diseases and pests.
+Tree

-FOR 4127 Familiarisation with Forestry
+Familiarisation with Forestry

-This course is designed to provide advanced undergraduates with a familiarisation of forestry terminology and practices.
-The course will consist of a series of field trips to sites of forest interest.
+This module is designed to provide advanced undergraduates with a familiarisation of forestry terminology and practices.
+The module will consist of a series of field trips to sites of forest interest.
 Field visits will include familiarisation with the common conifer and broadleaved tree species, forest nursery practices, establishment techniques, farm forestry, commercial and environmental forest management.
-Each student will be required to submit a one page report the day after each field trip which should emphasise an accurate understanding of forest terminology and practices.
+Each student will be required to submit a one-page report the day after each field trip which should emphasise an accurate understanding of forest terminology and practices.

-FOR 4128 Forest Harvest Scheduling Systems
+Forest Harvest Scheduling Systems

-The course will consist of an overview of harvest scheduling (and timber allocation) systems developed world-wide, including New Zealand, Finland, USA and Ireland.
+The module will consist of an overview of harvest scheduling (and timber allocation) systems developed world-wide, including New Zealand, Finland, USA and Ireland.
 The methodology and relevance for Ireland of each system will be discussed.

-FOR 4129 Forestry in Europe
+Forestry in Europe

-The course will consist of an in-depth analysis of the forestry sector in a number of selected European countries.
+The module will consist of an in-depth analysis of the forestry sector in a number of selected European countries.
 This analysis will include the resources and their use, the silvicultural systems, forest production, forest economics, management and policy.
 The main current conflicts and challenges facing forestry in each country are also discussed.

-FOR 4130 Sustainable Forest Management
+Sustainable Forest Management